giannisalinetti/oadp-minio-demo/README.md

 ![Minio-Backup](docs/images/minio-example-backup.png)

-If the storage backend does not support CSI snapshots the volume snapshop will be skipped.
+**NOTE**: If the storage backend does not support CSI snapshots the volume snapshop will be skipped.
 The following kind of message will appear in the Velero logs:
 ```
 time="2021-06-15T18:24:29Z" level=info msg="Persistent volume is not a supported volume type for snapshots, skipping." backup=oadp-operator/example-backup logSource="pkg/backup/item_backupper.go:469" name=pvc-a101734c-f9eb-4f18-9936-57453a88b69c namespace= persistentVolume=pvc-a101734c-f9eb-4f18-9936-57453a88b69c resource=persistentvolumes
 ```

+## Maintainers
+Gianni Salinetti <gsalinet@redhat.com>